Regulation of artificial intelligence in the United States: New York

+The Responsible AI Safety and Education Act (RAISE Act) is a New York State law that imposes transparency, safety, and reporting requirements on developers of large frontier artificial intelligence models.
+The law was signed by Governor Kathy Hochul on December 19, 2025.
+It is expected to take effect on January 1, 2027.

+Tennessee

 On March 21, 2024, the State of Tennessee enacted legislation called the ELVIS Act, aimed specifically at audio deepfakes, and voice cloning.
 This legislation was the first enacted legislation in the nation aimed at regulating AI simulation of image, voice and likeness.
 The bill passed unanimously in the Tennessee House of Representatives and Senate.
 This legislation's success was hoped by its supporters to inspire similar actions in other states, contributing to a unified approach to copyright and privacy in the digital age, and to reinforce the importance of safeguarding artists' rights against unauthorized use of their voices and likenesses.